Study of urban birds’ behavior in order to reduce their exposure to cigarette filter by redesigning the filter portion

 Research suggests that magpie birds ( a species that is is notorious for stealing shiny objects) tend to eat less food in the presence of shiny items and actually feel nervous around them.
 In this research, only two out of 64 birds picked up an item before dropping it immediately.
 4

-The study of neophobia in birds is already being put in applications.
+The study of neophobia in birds has already been used in different applications.
 Reflective tapes available in the market are known as one of the most effective methods for deterring intrusive birds.

 In 2015, “Hungry Jack” a fast-food chain in Australia introduced a seagull deterrent chips package that scares off the birds who want to steal chips.

-In this project, a layer of holographic film is incorporated into the filter instead of regular white or khaki color.
-So the risks of using them by birds are speculated to decrease.
+In this project, instead of regular white or khaki wrapper, a layer of holographic film is applied on the filter portion, so the risks of them being used by birds are speculated to decrease.

 Why Textured Holographic Film?